nfasano/movie_recsys/README.md

 </picture>
 </p>

+*Figure 7: Three examples of a movie's distribution over the 20 topics and the top 20 words present in the two highest weighted topics for that movie. (a) WALL-E, (b) Schindler's List, and (c) Remember the Titans.*

 #### Ranking of recommendations by cosine-similarity and post-filtering options
 Now that we have learned the distribution of topics for each movie and the distribution of words within each topic, we can now compare the similarity between movies based on how similar their topic distributions are.
 To do that, we compute the cosine-similarity between an input movie's topic distribution with the topic distribution of all other movies in the database and the rank the values in descending order.